Introduction: Build a Triple Chamber Bat House

 Step 5: Things to Remember

-- make sure joints are well sealed
+- Ensure that all joints are properly sealed

-- removable lids should not be used and the box should not be opened
+- Removable lids should not be used and the box should not be opened

 - bats need an airtight enclosure as they will regulate the interior heat by moving up or down in the chamber